Last updated by Ryan Moilliet

 That means you'll need to try one of the methods below to unlock your phone.

 iCloud remote wipe

 Find My iPhone needs to be enabled for this to work.

 - Click on Find My iPhone

-- Click on the device that you want to erase from the drop down at the top of the page
+- Click on the phone that you want to erase from the drop down at the top of the page

 - Click Erase iPhone

-If you've been using iCloud for backups as well, then you'll be able to restore the device from that backup and reset the passcode as well.
+If you've been using iCloud for backups as well, then you'll be able to restore the iPhone from that backup and reset the passcode as well.

 The following steps will put the iPhone into recovery mode and it can be restored from there:

 - Connect the USB cable to a computer.

 - Turn off the iPhone and wait for it to completely shut down

 - While pressing and holding the Sleep/Wake and home buttons (for iPhone 7 and 7 Plus, hold the Sleep?wake and Volume down buttons)